 Building A Quiet Box For a Generator

 After experimenting with a couple different types of mufflers, including a homemade retrofitted automotive muffler, we realized that the most likely solution to the problem of how to keep a generator quiet was to build a sound dampening enclosure for our generator to run in.

 WARNING: Never install or run a generator or any other internal combustion engine in an enclosure or building that will allow deadly exhaust fumes into a building that people or animals will occupy.
-Also, never stand in a building where a generator or internal combustion engine is running.
+Also, never go inside a building where a generator or internal combustion engine is running.
 Doing so could result in death!
 Additionally, you should never install a generator in close proximity to combustible materials to prevent the risk of fire.

 I should point out that we also added an inlet vent that we inserted an electric fan in to blow fresh air over the generator to help prevent it from overheating.
 We also installed and outlet vent for the exhaust to vent out of which we think helped provide good airflow across the engine.

 Tips for Quieting a Noisy Generator